Luca040619/Luca040619/README.md

-- 👋 Hi, I’m @Luca040619
+👋 Hi, I’m @Luca040619
-- 👀 I’m interested in coding languages, database and so much more
-- 🌱 I’m currently learning Python, Java, C and C++
+A passionate developer with a keen interest in back-end stuff, but I'm quite proficient in front-end as well,

+Here's a rundown of the programming languages I'm comfortable with:

+🌐 For front-end development: HTML, CSS, JavaScript
+🛠️ For back-end development: Python, Java, C, C++, PHP

+In addition to these, I have a solid understanding of databases, specializing in MySQL.
+I enjoy finding creative ways to organize and retrieve data efficiently, ensuring the seamless functioning of the applications I develop.

+Always curious and eager to learn, I'm open to diving into new languages and technologies.
+So, if you have an interesting project don't hesitate to get in touch!

-- 📫 How to reach me: lucaporzio2004@gmail.com
+📫 How to reach me: lucaporzio2004@gmail.com

 <img src="https://github-readme-stats.vercel.app/api?username=Luca040619&show_icons=true&bg_color=DEG,8A2387,E94057,F27121&title_color=FFF&text_color=FFF&icon_color=FFF" />
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Luca040619&layout=compact&card_width=445&bg_color=DEG,8A2387,E94057,F27121&title_color=FFF&text_color=FFF&icon_color=FFF"/>